bikeonastick/hello_maker/README.md

 # Method

+In a perfect world, you would [install git](https://help.github.com/articles/set-up-git/) on your computer and clone this repository.

-If you would like, you can check out this repository.
+If you would like, you can clone this repository.
 It will come down in its completed form.

+***not implemented yet***
 You can wind back the source for each step by checking out the tags related to each step.
-Checking out step0 will have you ready to start step1.
+Checking out step0 will have you ready to start step 1 and checking out step1 will have you ready to start step 2.
+***end not implemented yet***

 # The Tutorial